nirmata/custom-scripts/backup-restore/README.md

 2. **restore.sh**: Utilizes `mongorestore` to restore all MongoDB databases.
 The script requires one argument: the path where all the dump files are stored.

-3. **backup-restore.sh**: Streamlines the entire backup-restore workflow by automating processes, including scaling down replicas, capturing backups, utilizing backups for restoration, and subsequently scaling up all resources.
+3. **automate-restore.sh**: Streamlines the entire backup-restore workflow by automating processes, including scaling down replicas, capturing backups, utilizing backups for restoration, and subsequently scaling up all resources.

 ## Usage